 RULE 2002-1.
 NOTICE TO CREDITORS & OTHER INTERESTED PARTIES

 (a) Entities Responsible for Giving Notice.
-Unless otherwise ordered by the court, or required by local or national bankruptcy rules, all notices shall be given by the party or entity requesting relief, except that the clerk of court shall be responsible for providing the following notices:
+Unless otherwise ordered by the court, or required by local or national bankruptcy rules, all notices shall be provided by the party or entity requesting relief.

 (b) Service of Particular Notices.